A Geek’s Love Letter to Pixels

 Using the app is straightforward and intentionally simple.
 First, you choose the basic image settings — such as the target image size and the number of colors.
 Once you’re happy with the result, you can download a PDF documentation.

-This PDF becomes your building guide: it starts with an overview of the pixelated image and its color palette, and then shows one grid per color.
+The rest of the pages then shows one grid per color.
 Each grid clearly indicates which pixels need to be placed in that specific color.
 One color at a time, one pixel at a time — turning the image into a hands-on pixel artwork.

 Color-specific grid, indicating which pixels need to be placed in that specific color

+Over the holidays, I’ll finally build one of those Mandelbrot images by hand.
 No screen.
 No shortcuts.
 Just placing pixels, one after another, and enjoying the process.

-Some things don’t need to be optimized.
+Some things don’t need to be optimized. 🙂

 Try It Yourself